Track mileage automatically

 Automate your mileage log Automate your mileage log

-Are car allowances taxable?
+Is car allowance taxable?

 Car allowance in the UK is paid out with regular income, and as such, it is taxed.
 Company car allowance tax is applied at the same rate as your income tax, but the allowance doesn't form a part of your salary for bonuses, pension and redundancy purposes.
 Although a car allowance is generally a great benefit, consider how much total income you will receive with the added allowance, as it can push you into a higher tax bracket.
 The allowance you receive after taxes may be significantly less than the value of a company car.